yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini_Data_Analysis 3/Mini-Data-Analysis-3.md

 **Task Number**: 3

-In the previous analysis, I calculated the age of the tree using the current year subtract the plant year.
+In the previous analysis, I calculated the age of the tree using the current year subtracting the plant year.
 But I ignored the time difference between the plant month and date.
 So the age I calculated was not very accurate.
 I want to add this difference to make the age more accurate.

-Instead of using the previous way to calculate the age of the trees, I will calculate the time difference between the plant date and the and the date that this dataset was last updated “2021-10-04”(round to 2 decimal places) by using the lubridate package.
+Instead of using the previous way to calculate the age of the trees, I will calculate the time difference between the plant date and the last date that this dataset was last updated “2021-10-04”(round to 2 decimal places) by using the lubridate package.
 First, I am going to add a column named time\_diff which is the time difference in days.
-Then I am going add a new column called age\_of\_tree which are the time difference converted in years.
+Then I am going to add a new column called age\_of\_tree which is the time difference converted in years.

 Then, the trees are divided 5 age groups( 0 to 6, 6 to 11, 11 to 16, 16
 to 21, 21 to 26, and 26 +) by using the age of the trees we just calculated.
-This new tibble is named as tree\_age\_range and I am going to use this tibble to find the distribution of trees by different age groups.
+This new tibble is named tree\_age\_range and I am going to use this tibble to find the distribution of trees by different age groups.

 ``` r